ddorn/cv/resume.typ

     #emoji-svg("github")
       #link("https://github.com/ddorn")[`github.com/ddorn`]
     #v(0.5cm)
-  ][ #box(width: 92%, height: 100%)[  // You can tweak this number% for the width of the description text so that it looks best
+  ][ #box(width: 82%, height: 100%)[  // You can tweak this number% for the width of the description text so that it looks best
     #show strong: txt => [#text(fill: accent-strong)[#txt]]  // Color the bold text
-    Diego works on the
+    A self-taught *research engineer* with 90+ public repositories on GitHub who likes
-    mitigation of *systemic risks* \ from
+    to work with humans,
-    *general-purpose artificial intelligence* systems.
+    learn,

-    He has extensive expertise in *software engineering* and experience in *teaching*, *leadership* and *communication* from his volunteering.
+    and create good tools
-    \
+    that are actually useful for others.

-    He finished his master in Communication Systems in August 2024.
+    His last projects where on the mitigation of *systemic risks* from *general-purpose artificial intelligence* systems (research, engineering, teaching)
   ] //#h(-0.5cm)
 ][
     // #image("images/photo.JPG")